blueOkiris/natevolve-ark/README.md

 - Soundwarp - based on a set of defined sound change rules in a file, apply (in order) the set of sound changes to a word
 - Romanizer - given a map of IPA symbols to characters, convert from IPA to a Romanization and back
+- Morphball - given a set of morphological rules, a root word, and a desired gloss for the word, create the resulting form of the word
+- Evauthor - given a set of grammar changes and a gloss for a sentence, create a new glossed sentence
+- Wordup - given a phonological inventory and syllable rules, randomly generate words

+The goal of this project is to serve as a solid underlying component for a GUI, Natevolve Studio (or other front-ends that wish to make use of the code).

 ## Build